fish-shell/fish-shell/doc_src/tutorial.rst

     # or

-    if test -e /etc/hosts # is true if the path /etc/hosts exists - it could be a file or directory or symlink (or possibly something else). echo We most likely have a hosts file else
+    # This test is true if the path /etc/hosts exists
+    # - it could be a file or directory or symlink (or possibly something else).
+    if test -e /etc/hosts
+        echo We most likely have a hosts file else
         echo We do not have a hosts file